 Roosevelt did not hesitate to take advantage of this new executive authority.
-By the end of 1906 he had proclaimed four national monuments: Devil's Tower, Wyoming, on September 24 and El Morro, New Mexico, Montezuma Castle, Arizona, and Petrified Forest, Arizona, together on December 8.
-He also interpreted the authority expansively, protecting a large portion of the Grand Canyon as a national monument in 1908.
+By the end of 1906 he had proclaimed four national monuments: On September 24 he proclaimed Devils Tower (Wyoming).
+On December 8, he proclaimed El Morro (New Mexico), Montezuma Castle (Arizona), and Petrified Forest (Arizona).
+Additionally, he interpreted the authority expansively, protecting a large portion of the Grand Canyon (Arizona) as a national monument in 1908.
 By the end of his term he had reserved six predominantly cultural areas and twelve predominantly natural areas in this manner.
 Half of the total land area was initially administered by the Agriculture Department and was later transferred to Interior Department jurisdiction, since the National Park Service would not be created until 1916.

 Later Presidents have used the Antiquities Act to declare national monuments.
 For example, In 2018, President Donald Trump used the authority of the Antiquities Act to create Camp Nelson National Monument.
 Many national monuments remain as they were originally established while others have been enlarged, or redesignated national parks, or otherwise reclassified by acts of Congress.